montehurd/git-cache-proxy/README.md

-This project provides a transparent git caching proxy that:
+Provides a transparent git caching proxy that:

 1. Intercepts git clone/fetch requests via HTTP
 2. On first request for a repository: